wp-plugins/threewp-broadcast/readme.txt

 = Orphans? =

-If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find orphans" function to find and link them.
+If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find unlinked" bulk action to find and link them.

-Find the post in the post overview and use the row action "find orphans".
-You will then be presented with a table of possible orphans on each blog.
-Select the blog and then choose "link orphans" to create the links.

-To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent.
+To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent and be of the same post type.

 = Why can I not see the Broadcast meta box? =